jridgewell/minionette/docs/minionette.collectionview.md

 ### "addOne" Event

-The "addOne" event is fired after instantiating the modelView, and is passed that modelView as it's only argument.
+The "addOne" event is fired after instantiating the modelView, and is passed that modelView and the collectionView as argumentss.

 ### "addedOne" Event

-The "addedOne" event is fired after rendering the modelView and adding it to the collectionView's $el, and is passed that modelView as it's only argument.
+The "addedOne" event is fired after rendering the modelView and adding it to the collectionView's $el, and is passed that modelView and the collectionView as it's arguments.

 ## #removeOne(model)